stewones/memorable/packages/memorable/README.md

 # 🧠 memorable

-A tiny lib for memoizing data in node.js applications
+A tiny yet extensible lib for memoizing data in node.js applications

 ## development server